 - Emergency treatment costs are higher than similar non-emergency services

-Even for those of us who may not know the French language, it’s pretty easy to figure out the services offered and the costs.
+Even for those who may not know French, it’s pretty easy to figure out the services offered and the costs.
 (Example 1 above)

 Consultation – 23 euros (US$25.53)